LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-The lupus anticoagulant is one of three primary antiphospholipid antibodies that are associated with an increased risk of thrombosis and antiphospholipid antibody syndrome (APS), an autoimmune disorder characterized by excess blood clot formation and pregnancy complications.
+The lupus anticoagulant is one of three primary antiphospholipid antibodies that are associated with an increased risk of thrombosis and antiphospholipid antibody syndrome (APS), an autoimmune disorder characterized by excess blood clot formation, organ failures, and pregnancy complications.
 The other two are cardiolipin antibodies and beta-2 glycoprotein 1 antibody.
 Individually and together, they increase a person's tendency to clot inappropriately.
 People with APS are at greater risk for clotting if they test positive for all three antibodies.
 However, thrombosis appears more common in people with LA.

 Not everyone with antiphospholipid antibodies will develop symptoms.
 Antiphospholipid antibodies are present in about 5% of healthy individuals.